MySQL's event_scheduler feature does not automatically activate events during failover.

 Reference URL

-Personally, I don't like putting application logic on the MySQL side, such as event_scheduler or stored routines.
+Personally, I don't like putting application logic on the MySQL side, such as using event_scheduler or stored routines.

-If you're interested, please contact us here.
+SRG is looking for new team members.
+If you are interested, please contact us here.